emilybache/GildedRose-Refactoring-Kata/README.md

 This is my implementation of the [Gilded Rose Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata).

-## Tidy/refactor -> behavior change
+## Tidy first, then change behavior

 `/main`

-In the main branch is simply a refactoring, with the new requirement yet to implemented.
+In the main branch is only refactored from the original, with the new requirement yet to implemented.
-I use the lift up conditional refactoring, inspired by Emily Bache and Llewellyn Falco.
+I used the lift up conditional refactoring, inspired by Emily Bache and Llewellyn Falco.

 See their videos here: